sachinkumar-official/Snaatak-Documentation/Sonarqube Quality gates README.md

 Quality Gates are like traffic lights for your code.
 They tell you if your code is good to go or if it needs fixing.

-- **Default Quality Gate:**
+### **Default Quality Gate:**
   SonarQube comes with a ready-to-use Quality Gate called "Sonar way."
-It checks for basic things like no new serious bugs, high enough test coverage, and not too much duplicated code.
+It checks for basic things like no new serious bugs, high enough test coverage, and not too much duplicated code. which typically checks for:
+- No new critical or blocker issues (bugs, vulnerabilities)
+- No new code coverage < 80%
+- No new code duplications > 3%
+- No new code smells above a threshold

-- **Custom Quality Gates:**
+### **Custom Quality Gates:**
   You can make your own Quality Gates if the default one doesn’t fit your needs.
-For example, you can set stricter rules or add new checks depending on your project.
+For example:
+- Add or remove conditions (e.g., increase code coverage requirement, add security hotspot checks)
+- Set conditions based on different severities or metrics
+- Assign different gates to different projects or branches (e.g., stricter rules for main branch, relaxed for feature branches)

 **How to find Quality Gates in SonarQube:**
 1. Log in to SonarQube.